python-kasa/python-kasa/docs/source/smartdevice.rst

 Errors are raised as :class:`SmartDeviceException` instances for the library user to handle.

-Simple example script showing some functionality:
+Simple example script showing some functionality for legacy devices:

 .. code-block:: python